5 best reading sunglasses in 2022

 Round face: Rectangular frames can add a more structured look to this face’s soft features.

 A functional lens tint.
 You can find almost as many lens tints for reader sunglasses as shapes for frames.
-But the sunglass lens tint into isn’t just about aesthetics, as tints filter light in different ways.
+But the sunglass lens tint isn’t just about aesthetics, as tints filter light in different ways.
 Depending on what kind of outdoor excursions you prefer and where they take you, the tint can impact your visibility.

 Mirrored: If you intend on reading on the beach or helping your kids build snowmen, mirrored reader sunglasses help reflect the sun’s rays to reduce brightness in your eyes around sand and snow.